meteor/meteor/README.md

 > Package['alanning:roles'].Roles._forwardMigrate2()
 ```

 In case something fails, there is also a script available for rolling back the changes.
-But be warned that a backward migration takes a magnitude longer than a foward migration.
+But be warned that a backward migration takes a magnitude longer than a forward migration.
 To migrate the database back to the old schema, run `Meteor._backwardMigrate2()` on the server:

 ```bash
 meteor shell